 - Follow a daily routine.
 It will be easier to deal with ADHD if you have a consistent routine.

 - Take good care of yourself.
 As anyone who has a disability, your performance will be enhanced if you maintain the proper balance of exercise, rest, and a good diet.

 - Discourage negative self-talk.
 Talking down to yourself is ineffective and may immobilize you.
 Try to treat problems as learning opportunities and as challenges to be met.

-- Visit the Disabilities Resources Center on campus.
+- Visit the Accessible Education Center (AEC) on campus.
 Ask for reasonable accommodations to meet your needs.

 - Meet with your professors and inform them of your ADHD.
 Ask them to help you achieve success in the class to the best of your potential.